HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. In your Google Sheets, go to each tab and select *File &gt;
     Download* into CSV format, as shown in Figure
-    <a href="#fig:sheets-download-csv">13.11</a>, to create a separate
+    <a href="#fig:sheets-download-csv">13.12</a>, to create a separate
     file for each tab.

 <img src="images/13-leaflet/sheets-download-csv.png" alt="Download each Google Sheets tab as a separate CSV file." width="350" />
 <p class="caption">
-Figure 13.11: Download each Google Sheets tab as a separate CSV file.
+Figure 13.12: Download each Google Sheets tab as a separate CSV file.
 </p>

 1. Shorten each file name as shown.
 The names must be exact, but they are *not* case-sensitive.
-Only the first file below is required, and others are optional, depending on your data.
+Only the first file below (Options.csv) is required, and others are optional, depending on your data.

 -   Options.csv
 -   Points.csv